sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/01 What Now.md

-## I Found Myself In A Wild Isekai Scenario But Am I Supposed To Be The Hero Or Just Along For The Ride?
+## I Found Myself In A Wild Isekai Scenario But Am I Supposed To Be The Hero Or Just Along For The Ride?!

 You.
 A character in a Legend of Zelda game.